ClearBlade/Brain-JS-NPM/README.md

 - This IPM package consists of a Neural Networks Library that can be imported in the ClearBlade Platform in order to train and test machine learning models on the platform.

-- A brief tutorial about how to desing neural networks with the Brain-JS library can be found [here](https://scrimba.com/g/gneuralnetworks)
+- A brief tutorial about how to design neural networks with the Brain-JS library can be found [here](https://scrimba.com/g/gneuralnetworks)

 - The following code snippet loads the Brain JS library and allows your code to access functionality of the library APIs via the **brain** variable.